 The International Heritage Fair was taken over by Ateliers d’Art de France in 2009, upon the reunification of the Crafts trade, Creation and Heritage family, initiated by its president Serge Nicole.
 The purpose of Ateliers d’Art de France is to carry on the fair’s work, to help it grow and create new momentum.

-Throughout the various themes covered each year, and at the instigation of Aude Tahon, president of Ateliers d’Art de France since 2016, the International Heritage Fair became the main forum for reflexion in the heritage sector – its issues, its topicality, its challenges.
+Throughout the various themes covered each year, the International Heritage Fair became the main forum for reflexion in the heritage sector – its issues, its topicality, its challenges.
 This unique fair illustrates the strength of Crafts and Heritage Trades in France.

 In 2019, the fair celebrated its 25th anniversary with a record of 380 exhibitors present.